A user experience (UX) designer defines how a user feels while interacting with a product.

 Give equal importance to small details.
 An extensive observation skill is needed for this.

 №9.
-Don’t Just be Designer, Learn Technical Knowledge
+Don’t Just be a Designer, Learn Technical Knowledge

-It makes you independent enough if you know that how your design will work in development environment, how a coder is going to implement it, and what are the technical constraints.
+It makes you independent enough if you know how your design will work in the development environment, how a coder is going to implement it, and what are the technical constraints.

 №10.
 Communicate Your Ideas Effectively

 A powerful communication skill helps you like anything in your design process.

 - how to present your ideas,

 - how to get information from them, and

 - how to market your work.

 This skill adds a very positive impact on your work.